jian0084/mad9022-w19/docs/assignments/projects.md

 If the project does not meet these requirements it will not be graded.

-**All submissions must be demonstrated and uploaded to GitHub a maximum of 7 days following the due date.**
+**All late submissions must be demonstrated and uploaded to GitHub a maximum of 7 days following the due date.**

 [Setup Instructions for all Cordova Projects](./project-setup.md)